 - 1 teaspoon vanilla extract

-- 1 large egg
+- 1 large egg, room temperature

-- 140 grams (1 cup) plain flour
+- 140 grams (1 cup) plain flour or all purpose flour

-- 80 grams (3/4 cup) pecans, chopped
+- 80 grams (3/4 cup) pecans, chopped, plus extra for decorating

-- 75 grams (1/2 cup) milk or dark chocolate chips
+- 75 grams (1/2 cup) chocolate chips, plus extra for decorating

 - Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
 Grease and line a 7 or 8 inch square baking pan with baking or parchment paper.

 - In a large mixing bowl, add butter, sugar and vanilla.
 Beat using an electric mixer on medium speed until combined and creamy – this will help develop that lovely buttery caramel flavour – approximately 2-3 minutes.

 - Add egg and mix briefly just until combined.
 Add flour and salt and mix on a low speed until blondie batter comes together.
 Stir through pecans and chocolate chips.
 Mixture will be thick and sticky.

 - Transfer batter to your prepared baking pan and smooth the top.
 Add a few extra pecans and chocolate chips on top.
 Bake for approximately 22-28 minutes* or until golden brown on the edges.